mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Azure.StorageAccount.md

 ﻿# Eliassen.Azure.StorageAccount

+## Class: Azure.StorageAccount.AzureStorageGlobals
+Contains global constants related to Azure Storage.

+### Fields

+#### MessageProviderKey
+The key associated with the Azure Storage message provider.

-## Class: Azure.StorageAccount.BlobStorage.AzureBlobContainerOptions
+## Class: Azure.StorageAccount.BlobStorage.AzureBlobProviderOptions
-Represents the options for configuring an Azure Blob Storage container.
+Options for configuring Azure Blob storage provider.

 ### Properties

-#### ContainerName
-Gets or sets the name of the container.
-This property is required and specifies the name of the Azure Blob Storage container.
 #### ConnectionString
-Gets or sets the connection string for the Azure Storage account.
-This property is required and specifies the connection string used to connect to the Azure Storage account.
+Gets or sets the connection string for Azure Blob storage.
+#### DocumentCollectionName
+Gets or sets the name of the collection for storing documents in Azure Blob storage.
+#### SummaryCollectionName
+Gets or sets the name of the collection for storing document summaries in Azure Blob storage.

-## Class: Azure.StorageAccount.BlobStorage.BlobContainerProvider
+## Class: Azure.StorageAccount.BlobStorage.BlobProvider
-Implementation of
- *See: T:Eliassen.Azure.StorageAccount.BlobStorage.IDocumentProvider*for handling blob containers in Azure Storage.
-Initializes a new instance of the
- *See: T:Eliassen.Azure.StorageAccount.BlobStorage.BlobContainerProvider*class.
+Represents a provider for storing and searching content in Azure Blob storage.

+### Fields

+####
+The key used for document collection.
+####
+The key used for summary collection.
 ### Methods

 #### Constructor
-Implementation of
- *See: T:Eliassen.Azure.StorageAccount.BlobStorage.IDocumentProvider*for handling blob containers in Azure Storage.
+Initializes a new instance of the
+ *See: T:Eliassen.Azure.StorageAccount.BlobStorage.BlobProvider*class with the specified *client*and
+*collectionName*.

 ##### Parameters
-* *config:* The configuration.
+* *client:* The BlobServiceClient used to connect to the Azure Blob storage.
+* *collectionName:* The name of the collection in the Azure Blob storage.

+#### GetContentAsync(System.String)
+Retrieves the content of the specified file from Azure Blob storage.

+##### Parameters
-* *logger:* The logger.
+* *file:* The name of the file to retrieve.

-#### ListAsync
-Lists all blobs in the container.

 ##### Return value
-A list of representing the blobs in the container.
+A ContentReference object representing the retrieved content.

-#### UploadAsync(Eliassen.Azure.StorageAccount.BlobStorage.DocumentModel,System.IO.Stream)
+#### GetSummaryAsync(System.String)
-Uploads a blob to the container.
+Retrieves the summary of the specified file from Azure Blob storage.

 ##### Parameters
-* *document:* The document model.
-* *content:* The content stream.
+* *file:* The name of the file to retrieve the summary for.

 ##### Return value
-A representing the result of the upload operation.
+A ContentReference object representing the summary content.

-#### DownloadAsync(System.String)
+#### QueryAsync(System.String,System.Int32,System.Int32)
-Downloads a blob from the container.
+Queries Azure Blob storage for files that match the specified criteria.

 ##### Parameters
+* *queryString:* The query string to search for.
+* *limit:* The maximum number of results to return.
-* *blobFilename:* The name of the blob.
+* *page:* The page number of results to retrieve.

 ##### Return value
-A representing the downloaded blob or null if the blob does not exist.
+An asynchronous enumerable of BlobItem objects representing the search results.

-#### DeleteAsync(System.String)
+#### Eliassen#Search#ISearchContent{Azure#Storage#Blobs#Models#BlobItem}#QueryAsync(System.String,System.Int32,System.Int32)
-Deletes a blob from the container.
+Queries Azure Blob storage for files that match the specified criteria.

 ##### Parameters
+* *queryString:* The query string to search for.
+* *limit:* The maximum number of results to return.
-* *blobFilename:* The name of the blob.
+* *page:* The page number of results to retrieve.

 ##### Return value
+An asynchronous enumerable of BlobItem objects representing the search results.

+#### TryStoreAsync(System.String,System.String,System.String)
+Stores the specified content in Azure Blob storage.

+##### Parameters
+* *full:* The full path of the content to store.
+* *file:* The name of the file to store.
+* *pathHash:* The hash value of the file path.

+##### Return value
+A boolean value indicating whether the operation was successful.

+#### Constructor
+Initializes a new instance of the
+ *See: T:Eliassen.Azure.StorageAccount.BlobStorage.BlobProviderFactory*class with the specified dependencies.

+##### Parameters
+* *serviceProvider:* The service provider.
+* *config:* The Azure Blob provider options.

+####
+Creates a new instance of
+ *See: T:Eliassen.Azure.StorageAccount.BlobStorage.BlobProvider*based on the specified collection name.

+##### Parameters
+* *collectionName:* The name of the collection.

+##### Return value
+A new instance of .

+## Class: Azure.StorageAccount.BlobStorage.BlobProviderFactory
+Represents a factory for creating instances of
+ *See: T:Eliassen.Azure.StorageAccount.BlobStorage.BlobProvider*.

+### Fields

+#### DocumentCollectionKey
+The key used for document collection.
+#### SummaryCollectionKey
+The key used for summary collection.
+### Methods

+#### Constructor
+Initializes a new instance of the
+ *See: T:Eliassen.Azure.StorageAccount.BlobStorage.BlobProviderFactory*class with the specified dependencies.

+##### Parameters
+* *serviceProvider:* The service provider.
+* *config:* The Azure Blob provider options.

+#### Create(System.String)
+Creates a new instance of
+ *See: T:Eliassen.Azure.StorageAccount.BlobStorage.BlobProvider*based on the specified collection name.

+##### Parameters
+* *collectionName:* The name of the collection.

+##### Return value
+A new instance of .

+## Class: Azure.StorageAccount.BlobStorage.BlobServiceClientFactory
+Represents a factory for creating instances of
+ *See: T:Azure.Storage.Blobs.BlobServiceClient*.

+### Methods

+#### Constructor
+Initializes a new instance of the
+ *See: T:Eliassen.Azure.StorageAccount.BlobStorage.BlobServiceClientFactory*class with the specified configuration.

+##### Parameters
+* *config:* The Azure Blob provider options.

+#### Create
+Creates a new instance of
+ *See: T:Azure.Storage.Blobs.BlobServiceClient*.

+##### Return value
+A new instance of .

+## Class: Azure.StorageAccount.BlobStorage.IBlobProviderFactory
+Interface for a factory that creates instances of *See: T:Eliassen.Azure.StorageAccount.BlobStorage.BlobProvider*.

+### Methods

+#### Create(System.String)
+Creates a new instance of
+ *See: T:Eliassen.Azure.StorageAccount.BlobStorage.BlobProvider*for the specified collection name.

+##### Parameters
+* *collectionName:* The name of the collection.

+##### Return value
-A representing the result of the delete operation.
+A new instance of .

+## Class: Azure.StorageAccount.BlobStorage.IBlobServiceClientFactory
+Interface for a factory that creates instances of *See: T:Eliassen.Azure.StorageAccount.BlobStorage.BlobProvider*.

+### Methods

+#### Create
+Creates a new instance of
+ *See: T:Azure.Storage.Blobs.BlobServiceClient*.

+##### Return value
+The created .